Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 # Side-Analysis-of-League-Of-Legends-2023
-This is a DSC80 project of UCSD, and it involves tasks such as cleaning data, performing exploratory data analysis, assessing missingness, and conducting hypothesis tests.
+This DSC80 project of UCSD involves tasks such as cleaning data, performing exploratory data analysis, assessing missingness, and conducting hypothesis tests.
 The results and insights from these analyses are presented on this website, serving as a comprehensive report of our findings.

 Creators: Angelina Zhang and Ziyu Huang
 ## Introduction